-A year later, I met Josiah Citrin of Melisse Restaurant (in Santa Monica, CA) where I proceeded to work on weekends and holidays throughout middle school and high school.
-Between junior and senior year of high school, I worked at Joel Robuchon at the Mansion in the MGM Grand (in Las Vegas, NV).
-Yes, my mother let me move to Vegas by myself for a summer at age 17.
-No, she does not have any psychological disorders.
+A year later, Jackson met Josiah Citrin of Melisse Restaurant (in Santa Monica, CA) where he proceeded to work on weekends and holidays throughout middle school and high school.
+Between junior and senior year of high school, he worked at Joel Robuchon at the Mansion in the MGM Grand (in Las Vegas, NV).

-After high school, my friends and family pushed me to go to college rather than cook in kitchens (see?
-I’m not a normal chef).
-I’m so glad they did.
-I attended the Cornell School of Hotel Administration and learned how to run a business in the hospitality industry.
-While attending Cornell, I worked at Chef Grant Achatz’s Alinea Restaurant (Chicago, IL) and at restauranteur Danny Meyer’s Union Square Hospitality Group (New York, NY).
+After high school Jackson attended the Cornell School of Hotel Administration and learned how to run a business in the hospitality industry.
+While attending Cornell, he worked at Chef Grant Achatz’s Alinea Restaurant (Chicago, IL) and at restaurateur Danny Meyer’s Union Square Hospitality Group (New York, NY).

 After graduating, Jackson worked for Hillstone Restaurant Group as a culinary manager in 7 of the company’s locations.

 After ending his tenure, he booked a one-way flight to Italy.Jackson found a small pasta shop outside of Florence and ended up making fresh pasta with 3 generations of a family under the same roof (suck it, Aziz).While exploring Italy, he fell in love with hand-rolling pasta, which became an integral part of his cooking today.